Undergraduate Students | Academic Integrity

 The hearing will be conducted by the department chair/program director (herein referred to as the hearing officer).
 A student may request that a designee conduct the hearing.
 (Refer to Section 1.5.I)

 At the hearing, the instructor will present the information supporting the allegation of academic dishonesty, including any supporting factual witnesses or information.
-The student will be afforded the opportunity to respond by submitting a written statement, with any supporting factual witnesses, and to ask questions of the instructor and witnesses called by the instructor.
+The student will be afforded the opportunity to respond verbally or by submitting a written statement or evidence, with any supporting factual witnesses, and to ask questions of the instructor and witnesses called by the instructor.
 The hearing officer may ask questions of all parties involved in order to understand the full nature of the situation and the evidence presented by both parties.

 To the extent possible or necessary, the hearing should serve as an opportunity to have an educational conversation with the student about academic integrity.